dguo/dotfiles/systems/mac/README.md

     * General
         * Clear the keyboard shortcuts for "Show 1Password" and "Autofill"
     * Security
+        * Unlock
-        * Change "Require password" to every 30 days
+            * Change "Confirm my account password" to every 30 days
+        * Auto-lock
+            * Change "Lock after the computer is idle for" to 8 hours
             * Turn off "Lock on sleep, screensaver, or switching users"
-        * Change "Lock after the computer is idle for" to 8 hours
+    * Privacy
         * Watchtower
             * Turn off "Check for two-factor authentication"
+            * Turn off "Check for passkeys"
 * Bitwarden
     * Sign in
     * Security